JasperFx/marten/documentation/documentation/events/appending.md

 ### CreateStream vs. Append

-Both, `CreateStream` and `Append` can be used to start a new event stream.
-The difference with the methods is that `CreateStream` always checks for existing stream and throws `ExistingStreamIdCollisionException` in case stream already exists.
+Both, `StartStream` and `Append` can be used to start a new event stream.
+The difference with the methods is that `StartStream` always checks for existing stream and throws `ExistingStreamIdCollisionException` in case stream already exists.